Transformations of lattice diagrams and their associated dotted diagrams: Dotted diagrams and their reduced diagrams

 \end{definition}

-Let $P$ be a lattice polytope in the lattice.
-Let $\partial P$ be the boundary of $P$ equipped with the initial vertices $\mathrm{Ver}_0(P)$, which are one of the two types of vertices $\mathrm{Ver}_0(P)$ and $\mathrm{Ver}_1(P)$.
-Then $\partial P$ is a dotted graph, which will be called the {\it dotted graph associated with a lattice polytope $P$}; see Figure \ref{Fig2}.
-We say that a dotted graph $\Gamma$ is {\it admissible} if there exists a lattice polytope $P$ with which $\Gamma$ is associated.
+Let $P$ be a lattice diagram.
+We consider the graph $\Gamma$ obtained from the essential diagram $\partial P$ of $P$ by changing the terminal vertices $\mathrm{Ver}_1(P)$ into inner points of edges: $\Gamma$ is in the form of $\partial P$, equipped with the initial vertices $\mathrm{Ver}_0(P)$, which are one of the two types of vertices of $P$: $\mathrm{Ver}_0(P)$ and $\mathrm{Ver}_1(P)$.
+We smooth the angles of $\Gamma$.
+Then $\Gamma$ is a dotted diagram, which will be called the {\it dotted diagram associated with a lattice diagram $P$}; see Figure \ref{Fig2}.
+We say that a dotted diagram $\Gamma$ is {\it admissible} if there exists a lattice diagram $P$ with which $\Gamma$ is associated.

-Let $\Gamma$ be a dotted graph.
-We call a set of arcs with dots and connecting crossings a {\it circle component} if it bounds an embedded disk and any pair of arcs connected by a crossing is a pair of diagonal arcs.
-And we call a set of arcs with dots and connecting crossings a {\it loop component} if it bounds an embedded disk and one pair of arcs connected by a crossing $c$ is a pair of adjacent arcs and any other pair of arcs connected by a crossing is a pair of diagonal arcs, and moreover around the crossing $c$ connecting the adjacent arcs forming the component, the bounded disk does not contain the other two arcs.
+Let $\Gamma$ be a dotted diagram.
+We call a set of arcs with dots and connecting crossings a {\it circle component} if it is the boundary of a smoothly embedded disk and any pair of arcs connected by a crossing is a pair of diagonal arcs.
+And we call a set of arcs with dots and connecting crossings a {\it loop component} if it is the boundary of an embedded disk $D$ with one non-smooth point and one pair of arcs connected by a crossing $c$ is a pair of adjacent arcs and any other pair of arcs connected by a crossing is a pair of diagonal arcs, and moreover around the crossing $c$ connecting the adjacent arcs forming the component, the disk $D$ does not contain the other two arcs.